sgryphon/kubernetes-ipv6/README.md

 kubectl get service --all-namespaces
 ```

-You can then use a browser to check the mapped HTTPS (443) port, e.g. `https://[2001:db8:1234:5678::1]:31429/`, although you will just get a nginx 404 page until you have services to expose.
+You can then use a browser to check the mapped HTTPS (443) port, e.g. `https://[2001:db8:1234:5678::1]:31429`, although you will just get a nginx 404 page until you have services to expose.

 With IPv6, the deployment can be checked by directly accessing the address of the service:

 ```
 kubectl get services
-curl -k https://[`kubectl get services | grep kubernetes-dashboard | awk '{print $3}'`]
+curl -k https://[`kubectl get service ingress-nginx-controller --no-headers | awk '{print $3}'`]
 ```

+If routing is set up correctly, you should also be able to access the Service address directly from the Internet, e.g. `https://[2001:db8:1234:5678:8:3:0:d3ef]/`, with the same nginx 404 page.

 ### Certificate manager (automatic HTTPS)